aws/aws-security-services-best-practices/docs/en/guides/detective/index.md

 ### Enable Amazon Security Lake integration

-Optionally you can configure Detective to integrate with Amazon Security Lake to query and retrieve logs stored in Security Lake directly in the Detective console.
+Optionally, you can configure Detective to integrate with Amazon Security Lake to query and retrieve logs stored in Security Lake directly in the Detective console.
 With this integration, security analysts can start their security investigations based on summaries and visualizations in Detective.
 In the event they need to dive deeper and retrieve logs, Detective provides a pre-built query using Amazon Athena that is scoped to the time and entities under investigation.
 You can use this query to get a preview of CloudTrail or VPC flow logs that represent the potential security issue or download all the logs as CSV files.

 ![SL Integration](../../images/DT-SL-Integration.png)
 *Figure 6: Security Lake integration enablement page*